Multi-messenger model for the prompt emission from GRB 221009A: Discussion

 The GRB central engine may be a newly formed accreting black hole or magnetar.
 For energetic bursts, such as GRB~221009A, the latter scenario can be excluded because the available energy is limited by the magnetar’s rotational energy to $\sim 2\cdot 10^{52}$~erg \citep{1992Natur.357..472U, 2004ApJ...611..380T}.
-The rotational energy, $E_{\rm rot}$, of an accreting black hole can be extracted via electromagnetic fields, provided there is a strong large-scale magnetic field threading the black hole horizon \citep[Blandford-Znajek mechanism][]{Blandford:1977ds}.
+The rotational energy, $E_{\rm rot}$, of an accreting black hole can be extracted via electromagnetic fields, provided there is a strong large-scale magnetic field threading the black hole horizon \citep[Blandford-Znajek mechanism (BZ)][]{Blandford:1977ds}.
 The isotropic equivalent energy of the jet can be written as $E_{\rm jet, iso}=\eta_j f_{\rm b}^{-1} E_{\rm rot}$, where $\eta_j<1$ is the fraction of rotational energy ending up in the jet, $f_{\rm b}=1 - \cos(\theta_j)\approx \theta_j^2/2$ is the beaming factor, $\theta_j$ is the jet half-opening angle, $E_{\rm rot}=f(a) M_{\rm BH} c^2$, $f(a_*)=1-\sqrt{(1+ \sqrt{1-a_*^2})/2}$, and $a_*$ is the dimensionless black hole spin.
 Adopting $\theta_j = 3.5$~deg \citep{2022GCN.32755....1D}\footnote{This was obtained using a prompt-phase efficiency of 0.2.
 In our model this efficiency is lower, which would require either a larger density of the surrounding medium or yield a smaller opening angle.} and $\eta_j=0.5$ we find that a maximally spinning ($a_*=1$) black hole with $M_{\rm BH}=10~M_{\odot}$ can produce $E_{\rm jet, iso}\simeq 1.4\cdot 10^{57}$~erg, which is comfortably larger than $E_{\rm kin,ini}$ required for the ``\Rlow'' scenario.
 Moderate spins ($a_*\sim 0.5$) would require $M_{\rm BH} \sim 40~M_{\odot}$ to meet the model's energetic requirements.
 The formation of such massive black holes in the collapsar scenario for long-duration GRBs (with stellar masses $<40~M_\odot$ in the zero-age main sequence) is not expected \citep{1993ApJ...405..273W} -- see, however, \cite{2021arXiv211103094S} for very massive collapsars.
 The ``\Rhigh''-scenario with baryonic loading 30 corresponds to $E_{\rm kin,ini}\ge (3-5)\cdot 10^{57}$~erg which would need $a_*=1$ and $M_{\rm BH}\ge 20~M_\odot$.
 Hence, this scenario is unlikely on energetic grounds.
+We point out that although a BZ-powered jet would be initially Poynting-flux dominated, our internal shock model implies a matter-dominated jet at the dissipation region